tequitydev/cloudshell/README.md

 # Custom Cloud Shell Image for Tech Equity Sandbox Project

 ## Updating the Custom Cloud Shell Image
-The Tech Equity Sandbox Project website currently points at the image stored in Google Container Registry (GCR).
-If a project developer wants to change the Custom Image, it is **not enough** to update the Dockerfile stored in this directory.
-The developer must additionally update the image stored in GCR.

 Steps to update the image locally and from GCP are described below.